EPFL-LCSB/remind/README.rst

     ./bash_tutorial_dimes.sh

-After generating the DiMEs merge the DiMEs and build the community model with the following script inside Ipython.
+After generating the DiMEs merge the DiMEs and build the community model and save it with the following script inside Ipython.

 .. code-block:: python

+    ipython
     run build_community_model_from_dimes_tutorial.py

 The next step is to use the built community model and reconstruct the interaction networks with a user defined objective function